MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 A _root bot_ is a user-facing bot that can invoke one or more skills.
 A root bot is a type of _skill consumer_.

 - A skill consumer must use claims validation to manage which skills can access it.
-- A skill consumer can use claims validation to manage which users can access it.
 - A skill consumer can use multiple skills.
 - Developers who don't have access to the skill's source code can use the information in the skill's manifest to design their skill consumer.